 The U.S. Department of Health and Human Services (HHS) annually updates and publishes Federal Poverty Guidelines and the State holds that the HHS standard applies when it is higher than the LLSIL for the corresponding family size.
-For 2024, the HHS standard for a family of one is higher than the standard for a family of one at 70 percent of the 2024 LLSIL for the Seattle-Tacoma-Bremerton Metropolitan Statistical Area (MSA).
+For 2025, the HHS standard for a family of one is lower than the standard for a family of one at 70 percent of the 2025 LLSIL for the Seattle-Tacoma-Bremerton Metropolitan Statistical Area (MSA).
+As a result, the table reflects the LLSIL rather than HHS standard for a family of one.